gourmetjs/gourmet-ssr/docs/tutorial-3.md

 ---
 id: tutorial-3
-title: Adding Authentication
+title: Implementing Authentication
 ---

 ## What we will add in this step

 We will add the actual authentication functionality to our server.
-On the client side, there will not be much modification other than adding the common header containing `Log out` button to `MainPage` as shown below.
+On the user interface side, there will not be much modification other than adding the common header containing `Log out` button to `MainPage` as shown below.

 ![Header with Logout button](assets/tutorial-header.png)